bertreb/pimatic-assistant/README.md

 The heating device is only using the temperature setting of the device.
 The following modes are supported: off and heat.

+Starting from version 0.2.11 you can use the DummyThermostat.
+This is an extended Thermostat that uses all the functionality of Google Assistant.
+DummyThermostat is part of the pimatic-dummis plugin.

 #### Temperature
 The temperature/humidity sensor is not supported directly by Nora and Google Assistant.
 This temperature/humidity sensor via implemented via a DummyThermostat.
 The configuration is as follows: